peytonshow/SiegeUtopiaChangelog/readme.md

 * Villager trades have been reworked completely.
 Villagers use Comfort to determine prices rather than reputation.
 Villagers each have their own role in simulating an actual economy depending on their profession.
     * Seller Types.
 Only used for earning emeralds.
 Very profitable, has increased payout per volume.
         - Farmer - Buy Crop Crates.
 D
-        - Butcher - Buys Raw, Cut and Cooked Meat.
+        - Butcher - Buys Raw, Cut and Cooked Meat (up to stews and meals).
-        - Shepherd - Buys Wool, Banners and Beds.
+        - Shepherd - Buys Wool, Banners and Beds, Seats and other furniture.
-        - Fisherman - Buy fish
+        - Fisherman - Buys fish (Doy!)
     * Mixed Types.
 Sell and buy materials and moderate rates.
         - Mason - Buys bulk stone building materials and bricks.
 Sells decorative blocks.
         - Fletcher - Buys and sells arrows, guns and ammo.
         - Toolsmith - Sells all basic tools, buys bulk metals.
         - Cartographer - Buys books, ink sacs and compasses.
-        - Leatherworker - Buys Hide and Saddles.
+        - Leatherworker - Buys Hide, Leather armor and Saddles.
     * Buyer Types.
 Used solely for purchasing items with emeralds.
 Very strong trades, but bad rates.
         - Armorer - Mostly upgrades armor.
 Has 1 random high tier diamond equipment at max level.
         - Weaponsmith - Sells higher and higher tier weapons, up to diamond tier.
 Sells enchanted muskets.